alexcrist/embody-physio-respiration/README.md

 ## How to Use

 - Clone this repository
-- Navigate to the repostiroy
+- Navigate to the repository
 - Run `python sort.py`

+## Questions

+Alex Crist - alexecrist@gmail.com